AbstractLeap/dashing/docs/configuration-conventions.md

+---
+configuration: true
+---

+# Conventions

-The ConfigurationBase and DefaultConfiguration classes, if you're extending them, allow you to specify an IConvention for mapping classes to tables.
+The BaseConfiguration class, if you're extending it, allows you to specify an IConvention for mapping classes to tables.

     string TableFor(Type entity);